 Understanding The Importance Of Employer Value Proposition (EVP)

-- by Charu Dutt
+- by Mayank Thapa

 Today every organization is struggling to get the best talent due to stiff competition and therefore they require more than just a good offer package to attract and retain employees.
 This is the place where the notion of employer value proposition (EVP) is most necessary for consideration.
 Thus, an EVP distills a specific organization’s employee proposition into the benefits and values that the employee wants and needs that a particular organization can offer to attract specific talented or interested candidates and to retain present employees.
 What is EVP, why is it important, and how can organizations create an EVP for their employees in order to create a workforce that is loyal and motivated is the focus of this article.